daoquangtung2411/her2_prediction/README.md

 ### Output

 The predictions will be printed as a table with columns `SMILES` and `pred_IC50`.
-If a file was used for prediction, the results will be saved in a CSV file with the timestamp as a prefix.
+The results will be saved in a CSV file with the timestamp as a prefix to predict_result folder.

 ### Virtual screening result